 Nittobo Group has established the Group's basic risk management policy and system in the Rules for Risk Management.
 Based on the basic policy and system, the Risk Management Committee chaired by the Representative and Chief Executive Officer appropriately manages various risks involved in our business and prevents such risks from becoming tangible.
 The risks that may affect Nittobo Group's operating results, financial condition, etc. are as listed below.

-(2) Effects of fluctuations in exchange rates
+(4) Fluctuations in exchange rates

 Nittobo Group is striving to reduce risks associated with high ratio of overseas sales at the Glass Fiber Division chiefly through forward foreign exchange contracts while closely watching the trends in exchange rates.
 Nevertheless, the Group's financial results may be affected by exchange-rate fluctuations.